 Social distancing, so contradictory to our core value of bringing our community together, may keep us physically apart.
 Yet there has never been a greater need to find ways to come together.

 Here at WBT@home, you will find a calendar of events and activities, videos, tips, and articles to help you stay safe, healthy, and connected to our kehillah.

-Read more of Rabbi Leder's weekly Shabbat Messages.
+Read more of our weekly Shabbat Messages.
 Stay tuned for a new message every Friday!

 Watch more of our Culture Mavens series to learn about one-of-a-kind experiences related to Judaism meant to entertain, enlighten, and educate.